bchaber/bchaber/README.md

 I enjoy writing code that others already wrote.
 This is my way of learning: by recreating things, improving them, breaking them to pieces and bringing back as a mosaic of my adventures (or mistakes if you prefer).

 Right now I have four main projects on my plate 🍽️:
-- 👷 *pole* which is a Finite Volume Method Poisson equation solver on structured grids,
+- 👷 *pole* which is a fast Finite Volume Method Poisson equation solver on structured grids,
-- 👷 *fala* which is a Finite Element Method Maxwell equations solver on structured grids with Whitney (edge) elements,
+- 👷 *fala* which is a circuit-integrated Finite Element Method Maxwell equations solver on structured grids with Whitney (edge) elements,
 - 👷 *iskra* which is a Particle-in-Cell simulator for electric discharges,
 - 👷 *hattivatti* which uses a Lattice Boltzmann method for solving a problem o streamer propagation.